Threshold of Primordial Black Hole Formation in Nonspherical Collapse: Summary and discussion

-We typically have $|\chi_2|\le\chi_1\ll 1$ for PBH formation, while we need $|\chi_2|\sim1$ for a significant effect on the threshold value of $\mu$.
+We have performed numerical simulations for PBH formation for several values of $\chi_2$, which characterizes the initial spheroidal profile.
+It has been shown that the value of $\chi_2\sim 0.1$ gives only $\sim 1\%$ difference in the threshold value of the amplitude of the curvature perturbation $\mu$, and we typically have $|\chi_2|\ll 1$ for PBH formation in the radiation dominated universe.
 Thus we conclude that the effect of ellipticity on the threshold of PBH formation is highly limited and usually negligible in standard situations for PBH formation in the radiation-dominated universe.

 As is expected from the general nature of the critical collapse, the final fate is sensitive to the parameters $\mu$ and $\chi_2$ around the critical values, so that the time evolution can be clearly classified with the existence of the bouncing behavior.
 Thus we can read off the threshold value and discuss the effect of the ellipticity although the resolution is not fine enough to resolve the horizon in our simulation.
 In order to analyze the finer structure of the solutions around the criticality, we need a finer resolution near the center.
 If the equation of state of the matter field is softer than the radiation fluid, the result would drastically change~(see Refs.~\cite{1982SvA....26....9P,Harada:2016mhb,Harada:2017fjm,Kokubu:2018fxy} for the pressureless matter).
 In order to analyze the spin generation of PBH, we have to consider the initial setting in which the tidal torque works during the collapse~\cite{DeLuca:2019buf}.
-These are beyond the scope in this letter and left as future issues.
+These are beyond the scope of this letter and are left as future issues.